smintio/Portals-ComponentFramework-Interfaces/README.md

 ===========
 This repository offers comprehensive documentation for utilizing Smint.io Portals component framework data adapter interfaces and corresponding methods, with a focus on accommodating third-party developers.

-Current version of this document is: 1.0.0 (as of 28th of February, 2024)
+Current version of this document is: 1.0.1 (as of 7h of March, 2024)

 ## Smint.io Portals Frontend API